pluginsGLPI/doc/source/formcreator/configuration.rst

 * book assets
 * view their feeds

-Forms with **Direct access on homepage** enabled and **FAQ items** in the **Knowledge base** will will appear in the interface.
+Forms with `Direct access on homepage` enabled and `FAQ items` in the `Knowledge base` will will appear in the interface.
 Users may search by browsing the categories on the left of the screen, and may also search for forms or FAQ with a natural language search engine.

 FAQ items needs to be associated to knowledge base categories.
-The knowledge base categories must be associated to form categories (available in Setup > Dropdowns > Form categories) to show their content.
+The knowledge base categories must be associated to form categories (available in `Setup > Dropdowns : Forms > Form categories`) to show their content.